Horror game: Psychological horror

 Psychological horror games are meant to scare the player through emotional, mental, or psychological states rather than through monsters or other scares.
 The fear comes from "what is not seen, rather than what is".
 These games commonly rely on the player-character's unreliable perceptions or questionable sanity in order to develop the story.
 Through the use of unreliable narrators, such games may explore the fear of losing one's capacity to think rationally or even to recognize one's own identity.
 Psychological horror games may not depend as much on action compared with survival horror games, instead giving time for the player to explore and witness events.
 The Silent Hill series, which is also based on survival horror elements, is considered one of the defining psychological horror games.
-Frictional Games' Penumbra and Amnesia series and their standalone game SOMA explore ethical and philosophical questions, and the psychology, motivations and fallible sides of their largely defenceless protagonists, subjected to mysterious events largely beyond their control.
+Frictional Games' Penumbra and Amnesia series and their standalone game SOMA explore ethical and philosophical questions, and the psychology, motivations and fallible sides of their largely defenseless protagonists, subjected to mysterious events largely beyond their control.
 Games with an emphasis on psychological horror may also take advantage of the video game medium to break the fourth wall and appear to affect the player's computer or console directly, such as with OMORI, Eternal Darkness and Doki Doki Literature Club!
 Psychological horror games may still be tied to action-based genres; Spec Ops: The Line is a third-person shooter but with a psychological horror narrative inspired by works like Heart of Darkness and Apocalypse Now.